donanroherty/ronandoherty.com_OLD/content/articles/2018-06-21--ue4-dark-souls-camera-system/index.md

 ## About

-This is a fairly accurate recreation of a Dark Souls style camera system in Unreal Engine 4.18.
+This is a fairly accurate recreation of a Dark Souls style camera system in Unreal Engine 4.18 I made a little while ago.
 It supports locking to targets, scrolling between available targets, camera relative character movement and an optional soft-lock system that automatically manages locking to closest target in range.
 Project is built in C++ with some blueprint logic for anim trees.

 ######Source:
 https://github.com/donanroherty/UE4_DarkSoulsCamera